themeum/kirki/readme.txt

 March 15, 2015, dev time: 2 hours

-* REMOVED: Remove the `kirki_get_option` function that was introduced in 0.7 as it's not working properly yet.
+* REMOVED: Remove the `xtkirki_get_option` function that was introduced in 0.7 as it's not working properly yet.
 * FIX: Undefined index notice when a default value for the control was not defined
 * TWEAK: `logo_image` now injects an `img` element instead of a `div` with custom background
-* NEW: Added `description` argument in the kirki configuration (replaces the theme description)
+* NEW: Added `description` argument in the xtkirki configuration (replaces the theme description)

 = 0.7 =